MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 Explanation of numbered sections:
 1. This section shows a summary of the external collaboration and the level of engagement during the selected period.
 2. **Measured employees** are those employees who have been assigned a Workplace Analytics license.
 (This number does not change with any filter applied in [Page settings](#page-settings).
-3. The filter group represents the number of employees who have had some collaboration during the date range and who match the filter applied in [Page settings](#page-settings).
+3. The filter group represents the number of employees who have had some collaboration during the date range and who match the filter applied in Page settings.
 4. This number represents the estimated cost of external collaboration with external domains, calculated by using the formula: total external collaboration hours multiplied by the average hourly wage for your company, which is configured by your Workplace Analytics administrator).
 5. This number represents the percentage of measured employees in your company who had one or more external interactions during the selected period.
 6. This number represents external collaboration hours as a percentage of the total collaboration hours spent by the measured employees in your company.
 7. This number represents the total number of external people with whom the measured employees have collaborated at least once during the selected period.
-This number does not change with any filter applied in [Page settings](#page-settings).
+This number does not change with any filter applied in Page settings.

 ## Top external domains

 The following graph shows the top external domains that people in the company spend most time with.
 You can choose to pivot the data on various settings, such as total collaboration hours, total collaboration cost, or number of employees engaged.

 >[!Note]
-> Personal email domains, for example, hotmail.com or live.com, are included in overall metric calculations but are hidden from the Top external domains chart to reduce "noise".
+> Personal email domains, for example, hotmail.com or live.com, are included in overall metric calculations but are hidden from the top external domains chart to reduce "noise".

 ![External domains](../images/WpA/Use/ext-domains-most-time.png)